jenkinsci/matrix-auth-plugin/README.md

 ### Upcoming Changes

-* Increase minimum required Jenkins version to 2.164.1
+* Increase minimum required Jenkins version to 2.190.1 to have fewer implied plugin dependencies

 ### Version 2.5 (2019-10-14)